Dr Mark Langan

 - Langan M. Virtuous Power Turkey in Sub-Saharan Africa: The "Neo-Ottoman" Challenge to the European Union.
 Third World Quarterly 2017, 38(6), 1399-1414.

 - Langan M. The Moral Economy of Turkish Contributions to Poverty Reduction: Humanitarianism, Nationalism and Islamism in Justice and Development Party (AKP) Elite Discourse .
 In: Ikiz, A; Unal, O, ed.
 The Political Economy of Muslim Countries.
-Newcastle upon Tyne: Cambridge Scholars Press, 2017.
+Newcastle upon Tyne: Cambridge Scholars Publishing, 2017.
 In Press.

 - Langan M. Nationalism.
 In: Wetherly, P, ed.
 Political Ideologies.
 Oxford, UK: Oxford University Press, 2017.